 When considering your bathroom tiling, the simple square tile is something you should give some serious thought to.
 Although this tile is simple, it can be installed in a variety of different tiling layouts and patterns, and there are a range of colours to choose from.
 In fact, square tiling for the bathroom is one of the most popular tiling trends currently.
 So how can you use square tiling to attract attention and create focal points for your bathroom?
-Well, here at Tiles 2 Go, we are Preston’s leading tiling professionals.
-We stock tiles in a range of styles and designs, that are perfect for a variety of homes.
-And this is our guide to the best ways to use square tiles in the bathroom.
+And what are the effective options for using square tiling in the bathroom?

 To really make the most of square tiling in the bathroom, you should consider:

 - Creating areas of contrast

 Square tiling with an unusual layout